-(3a) nent are also considered not inappror not conflict with the purposes of includ priate in the Green Belt provided they ling land within it, and these are listed MM9 Reasoned Justification para 4.3.21 4 .3.2 1 if constructed after 1 July 1948, as it was built originally.
-For the avo ouilding as it existed on 1 July 1948 or, idance of doubt, if no building existed building as it was originally built after MM9 Reasoned Justification para 4.3.23 4 .3.23 e the overall impact on the openness it MM9 Reasoned Justification para 4.3.25 4.3.25 villages that are of a scale and a Proposals within these areas ar appropriate.
-However, the built some instances, proposals here assessed on a case-by-case ba also be appropriate.
-Those villa would also need to be assessed account of when assessing whe nty, settlement boundaries have neve form that enable a boundary to be est re considered to be in the village and form of many of the villages extends e may also be considered to be in the asis and, if considered to be in the villa ages for which no boundary has been d on a case-by-case basis.
-There are ether a site is located within the village e proposed development's relationship tablished with a degree of certainty. limited infilling here would be wider than the boundary and, in village.
-These will need to be age, then limited infilling here would i identified are listed in the policy and a number of considerations to take MM9 Monitoring Indica Target Data source indicators involvi decisio grantir ntage of appeals allowed ng Number of planning ons, including appeals, ng permission for inappropriate opment in the Green Belt Reduction in the percentage of appeals allowed N/A Planning permissions and appeals
+(3a) priate in the Green Belt provided they ding land within it, and these are listed MM9 Reasoned Justification para 4.3.21 4 .3.21 if constructed after 1 July 1948, as it was built originally.
+For the ave ouilding as it existed on 1 July 1948 or, bidance of doubt, if no building existed building as it was originally built after MM9 Reasoned Justification para 4.3.23 4 .3.23 osition of the original building, unless it the overall impact on the openness MM9 Reasoned Justification para 4.3.25 4.3.25 villages that are of a scale and the Proposals within these areas and appropriate.
+However, the built some instances, proposals here assessed on a case-by-case bac also be appropriate.
+Those villat would also need to be assessed account of when assessing whe d on a case-by-case basis.
+There are ether a site is located within the villag tablished with a degree of certainty. limited infilling here would be wider than the boundary and, in village.
+These will need to be lage, then limited infilling here would in identified are listed in the policy and a number of considerations to take MM9 Monitoring Indica tor Target Data source indicators involvi decisio grantir ntage of appeals allowed ng Number of planning ons, including appeals, ng permission for inappropriate opment in the Green Belt Reduction in the percentage of appeals allowed N/A Planning permissions and appeals

-Policy P Policy P3: Countryside MM10 Policy para (1) (c) does not lead to greater physical or visual coalescence between the (i) Ash and Tongham and (ii) either Aldershot or Ash Green village.
-MM10 Reasoned justification para 4.3.34a 4.3.34a Significant growth is planned to occur to the south eastern corner of the previously defined Ash and Tongham urban area.
+Policy P 3: Countrysic le MM10 Policy para (1) it: (a) requires a countryside lo (b) is proportionate to the na as designated on the Policies Map, development will be permitted provided cation or where a rural location can be justified, and ature and scale of the site, its setting and countryside location, and physical or visual coalescence between the (i) Ash and Tongham urban area MM10 Reasoned justification para 4.3.34a 4.3.34a Significant growth is planned to occur to the south eastern corner of the previously defined Ash and Tongham urban area.
 Whilst an element of merging will occur between the urban area and the northern extent of Ash Green village, it is important that this is limited to this area to protect the separate identities of these settlements.
 Any development within the remaining area of land that is designated countryside will be strongly resisted.
 MM10 Monitoring indicators Indicator Percentage of appeals allowed for applications for new buildings in the inset villages Number of planning decisions, including appeals, granting permission for development in the countryside that is not in accordance with the policy Target Reduction in the percentage of appeals allowed N/A Data source Planning permissions and appeals